-This post- Camden Hat Crochet Pattern- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Fair Isle Crochet Hat Pattern- Camden Hat- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

-One of my favorite crochet technique is fair isle.
-So I created the Camden Hat using this fun technique!
-I love the results and I think you will too!
+One of my favorite crochet technique is fair isle crochet.
+The Camden Hat is a simple crochet beanie that uses this fun technique!

-This crochet pattern is rated intermediate on the difficulty level.
+This fair isle crochet pattern is rated intermediate on the difficulty level.
 Mostly because it is a learned technique, and being able to read a graph is helpful.

-The hat worked from the bottom up with the brim created first.
+The crochet hat is worked from the bottom up with the brim created first.
 Then you work the fair isle part and decrease at the top to close the hat.

 The pattern comes in sizes toddler, child and adult.